Universal Deformation Rings of Finitely Generated Gorenstein-Projective Modules over Finite Dimensional Algebras: Introduction

 \section{Introduction}

-Throughout this article, we assume that $\k$ is a fixed field of arbitrary characteristic, and $\A$ is a fixed finite dimensional $\k$-algebra.
+Throughout this article, we assume that $\k$ is a fixed field of arbitrary characteristic.
 We denote by $\hat{\Ca}$ the category of all complete local commutative Noetherian $\k$-algebras with residue field $\k$.
 In particular, the morphisms in $\hat{\Ca}$ are continuous $\k$-algebra homomorphisms that induce the identity map on $\k$.
+Let $\A$ be a fixed finite dimensional $\k$-algebra.
 For all objects $R\in \Ob(\hat{\Ca})$, we denote by $R\A$ the tensor product of $\k$-algebras $R\otimes_\k\A$.
-Note that if $R$ is an Artinian object in $\hat{\Ca}$, then $R\A$ is an Artinian $R$-algebra.
-For all finitely generated $\A$-modules $V$, we denote by $\End_\A(V)$ (resp. by $\SEnd_\A(V)$) the endomorphism ring (resp. the stable endomorphism ring) of $V$.
+Note that $R\A$ is an $R$-algebra, and if $R$ is an Artinian ring then $R\A$ is also Artinian (both on the left and the right).
+Let $V$ be a finitely generated left $\A$-module.
+We denote by $\End_\A(V)$ (resp. by $\SEnd_\A(V)$) the endomorphism ring (resp. the stable endomorphism ring) of $V$.
 We denote by $\Omega V$ the first syzygy of $V$, i.e. $\Omega V$ is the kernel of a projective cover $P(V)\to V$ of $V$ over $\A$, which is unique up to isomorphism.
 Let $R$ be an arbitrary object in $\hat{\Ca}$.
-A {\it lift} of $V$ over $R$ is an $R\A$-module $M$ that is free over $R$ together with an $\A$-module isomorphism $\phi: \k\otimes_RM\to V$.
+A {\it lift} of $V$ over $R$ is an $R\A$-module $M$ that is free over $R$ together with a $\A$-module isomorphism $\phi: \k\otimes_RM\to V$.
 A {\it deformation} of $V$ over $R$ is defined to be an isomorphism class of lifts of $V$ over $R$.
-In \cite{bleher2}, F.M.
-Bleher and T. Chinburg studied lifts of group representations over complete local commutative Noetherian $W(\k)$-algebras with residue field $\k$, where $W(\k)$ is a complete local commutative Noetherian ring with residue field $\k$.
-In particular, they proved that if $G$ is a finite group over and $V$ is a $\k G$-module of finite dimension over $\k$ such that $\SEnd_{\k G}(V)=\k$, then $V$ has a universal deformation ring $R(G,V)$, which is also preserved under taking syzygies.
-This approach led to the solution of various open problems, e.g., the construction of representations whose universal deformation rings are not local complete intersections (see \cite{bleher1,bleher3,bleher4}).
-In \cite{blehervelez}, F. M. Bleher and the third author studied deformations and universal deformations rings of modules for arbitrary finite dimensional $\k$ algebras.
-In particular, they proved that when $\A$ is a self-injective algebra (i.e. $\A$ is injective as a left $\A$-module) and $V$ is a $\A$-module with finite dimension over $\k$ such that $\SEnd_\A(V)\cong \k$, then $V$ has an universal deformation ring $R(\A,V)$ that is stable under taking syzygies provided that $\A$ is further a Frobenius algebra (i.e. $\A$ and $\Hom_\k(\A,\k)$ are isomorphic as right $\A$-modules), which generalizes the aforementioned result in \cite{bleher2}.
+In \cite{blehervelez}, F. M. Bleher and the third author studied deformations and deformation rings of modules for arbitrary finite dimensional $\k$ algebras.
+In particular, they proved that when $\A$ is a self-injective algebra (i.e. $\A$ is injective as a left $\A$-module) and $V$ is a $\A$-module with finite dimension over $\k$ such that $\SEnd_\A(V)\cong \k$, then $V$ has a universal deformation ring $R(\A,V)$ that is stable under taking syzygies provided that $\A$ is further a Frobenius algebra (i.e. $\A$ and $\Hom_\k(\A,\k)$ are isomorphic as right $\A$-modules).
 The results in \cite{blehervelez} were used in \cite{bleher9,blehervelez,velez} to study universal deformation rings for certain self-injective algebras which are not Morita equivalent to a block of a group algebra.
 More recently, it was proved in \cite[Prop.
 3.2.6]{blehervelez2} that the isomorphism class of versal deformation rings of modules is preserved by stable equivalences of Morita type (as introduced by M. Brou\'e in \cite{broue}) between self-injective $\k$-algebras.
+Moreover, in \cite{bleher15}, F. M. Bleher and D. J. Wackwitz studied universal deformation rings of modules over self-injective Nakayama $\k$-algebras.